moevis/code-lighter/README.md

 * javascript
 * html
+* css

+And all of above have both light theme and dark theme.

 No dependencies for other javascript library.
-Using token analysing instead of regex matching.
+Using tokens analysing instead of regex matching.

 preview
 ![alt tag](https://raw.githubusercontent.com/icymorn/code-lighter/master/preview.png)